mobizt/FirebaseClient/README.md

 The `auth token` (`ID token` and `access token`) and legacy token can be obtained from `FirebaseApp::getToken()`.

-The refresh token (when using authentication/authorization classes that provided the `ID token`) can be obtained from `FirebaseApp::getRefreshToken()`.
+The refresh token (when using authentication/authorization classes that provide the `ID token`) can be obtained from `FirebaseApp::getRefreshToken()`.

-- ### initializeApp or Firebase::initializeApp
+- ### App Initialization

+This is the important processs to generate the `auth token` using the account (user or service) credentials from the authentication classes.

+The `FirebaseApp` class object  (aka authentication task handler) does those processes and provides the tokens for Firebase/Google Cloud REST API requests.

-To initialize the `FirebaseApp`, call `Firebase::initializeApp` or static function `initializeApp` which the functions parameters are included the following.
+To initialize the authentication task handler, use `FirebaseApp::initializeApp` or `initializeApp` which the functions parameters are included the following.

-Initialize with the callback (Since v1.2.0).

 ```cpp
 initializeApp(<AsyncClientClass>, <FirebaseApp>, <user_auth_data>, <AsyncResult>);
 ```

-Initialize with the AsyncResult without the callback (Since v1.2.0)

 ```cpp
 initializeApp(<AsyncClientClass>, <FirebaseApp>, <user_auth_data>, <AsyncResultCallback>, <UID>);